Transplant Unwrapped Ambassador Program

 Talk to someone who has been there.

-Learn about our Transplant Unwrapped Ambassador Program.
+The Transplant Unwrapped Ambassador Program.

-No one knows how to best cope with intestinal illness like someone who lives with it every day.
+No one knows how to best cope with an intestinal illness like someone who lives with it every day.
 This is why we created the Transplant Unwrapped Ambassador Program.